Environment variables

 time before execution.

-Contents of the file are pairs of env var names and values, separated by an equal sign =
+Contents of the file are pairs of env var names and values, separated by an equal sign = and each

-.
-Comments can be added by prefixing values with a #
+entry separated by newlines \n.
+Comments can be added by prefixing values with a #.
+For example:

 # .env file contents